Fairford stained glass

 The Fairford stained glass is a set of 28 pre-Reformation stained glass windows located in St Mary's Church, Fairford, Gloucestershire.
-The medieval stained glass panes are of national historical and architectural importance as they constitute what is "probably the most complete set of medieval stained glass in Britain" consisting of 28 windows displaying biblical scenes.
+The medieval stained glass panes are of national historical and architectural importance as they constitute what is, according to Gloucestershire Historic Churches Trust, "the most complete set of mediaeval stained glass in the country", consisting of 28 windows displaying biblical scenes.
 They were added after the church had been rebuilt by the wealthy wool merchant John Tame (c.1430–1500).
 The glass was made between 1500 and 1517 under the instructions of his son, Edward Tame.

 The panes were once known as an example of Netherlandish-style glass painting, however they are now attributed to the Flemish glazier Barnard Flower (d.1517), glazier to King Henry VII (1485–1509), and according to some sources, also to John Thornton of Coventry and Galyon Hone.
-Several sources indicate that the overall design windows can probably be credited to Richard Fox, Bishop of Durham, later of Winchester.
+Several sources indicate that the overall design of the windows can probably be credited to Richard Fox, Bishop of Durham, later of Winchester.

 The traditional story concerning the origin of the windows is related as follows by the Gloucestershire historian Bigland (d.1784) in his Account of the Parish of Fairford: